Writing a Book Will Transform Your Life.

 “I’m so glad I worked with Ken to get my book ready for publishing.
 His edits were thorough and easy to follow and implement.
 He helped not only with the pesky grammatical stuff, but also with the flow and content to be sure the writing and order made sense for my reader.
 I was confident when I sent the manuscript to the graphic designer that it was clean, flowed well, and was enjoyable to read.
 That peace of mind was invaluable for my mindset and for my sales!
 Thanks, Ken.”

-– Anne Bonney, incoming president, National Speakers Association-Michigan chapter, podcaster, author, Get Over It: 47 Tips for Embracing the Discomfort of Change
+– Anne Bonney, president, National Speakers Association-Michigan chapter, podcaster, author, Get Over It: 47 Tips for Embracing the Discomfort of Change

 “You’ve Got the Time: How to Write and Publish That Book in You contains a wealth of comprehensive information that will benefit both new and seasoned nonfiction book writers.
 The section alone on contracts and negotiation is critical for every writer to understand.
 Ken outlines every issue and benchmark in the writing/publication/promotion process – whether you intend to self-publish or to approach a traditional publisher.
 Every writer should own this book to best navigate the waters of book creation, publication, and promotion.
 Highly recommended.”